hachmi-ahmed/Boat/README.md

 # 🚤 BoatBook App

-BoatBook is a full-stack web application designed to expose a collection of boats, accessible only to registred and autheticated users.
+BoatBook is a full-stack web responsive application designed to expose a collection of boats, accessible only to registred and autheticated users.
 It features a modern Angular frontend and a secure Spring Boot backend, both containerized with Docker for simplified deployment and development.

  ---